- Program Overview

 The Classification of Instructional Programs (CIP) code for the MS in Health Informatics is 51.2706, listed as Medical Informatics.
 It is considered a Science, Technology, Engineering, and Math (STEM) field.
 International students who wish to apply to Curricular Practical Training or Optional Practical Training (CPT/OPT) opportunities when graduating from the program should contact George Mason's Office of International Programs and Services.

-Most courses for the on-campus MS in Health Informatics are taught in the evening on the Fairfax Campus, and some courses are taught online.
+Most courses for the on-campus MS in Health Informatics are taught in the afternoons and evenings on the Fairfax Campus, and some courses are also available online.
 Although not all coursework for all concentrations can be completed online, the number of courses available online increases every year.

-The MS in Health Informatics program with a concentration in Health Data Analytics is offered fully online.
+Two of the MS in Health Informatics program concentrations are offered fully online – the Master of Science in Health Informatics with a concentration in Health Data Analytics and the Master of Science in Health Informatics with a concentration in Health Informatics Management.
 Courses are offered in a condensed 8-week format, with students taking one course at a time.
 Content of courses, objectives, evaluation methods, and outcomes are identical to those for the on-campus program.
 Only the delivery format is different.

 Accelerated BS to MS students typically require one year to complete program in addition to their BS.
 Mason undergraduate students can apply after completing 60 credits towards their bachelor’s degree.
 Students who have completed at least 75 credits toward their bachelor’s degree and no more than 100 credits toward the degree can begin taking graduate-level coursework.
 Students should consult with their academic advisor and health informatics program advisor to discuss the advantages and options.